Pitu-brown/My-Brother/_posts/2016-02-13-descriptors.md

 subtitle: Generating Molecular & Fingerprint Descriptors using R programming language
 ---

 Understanding biological, chemical and physical properties of chemical compounds is central issue in pharmaceutical bioinformatics and to what accuracy we can predict these properties sorely depends on how a chemical compounds is described.
 Many molecular descriptors have been introduced with the aim of finding the information rich and most suited descriptors to relate these properties.
-In here, molecular and fingerprint descriptors will be calculated using the AChE data set.
+In here, molecular and fingerprint descriptors will be calculated using the AChE data set and also the fingerprint descriptors.
+Molecular fingerprint descriptors are distince for the chemical compounds that represent, like a human fingerprint that are distince for the person they belong to.
+They pinpoint posiiton in the fingerprint sequence to represnet some feature of the molecule.
 The data set contains SMILES notation of AChE inhibitors which are standardized using the following options: strip salt, aromataize, tautomerize, neutralize and remove explicit hydrogens.
 We will be using RCurl and rcdk R package to get calculate descriptors both for molecular and fingerprint descirptors.
 At first, let us get the compounds from the [AChE repo](https://raw.githubusercontent.com/sawsimeon/AChE/master/AChE.smi).
-Once the smiles are loaded, we conver the smiels into a java object, which can be used to get the molecular descriptors.
-To speed up things we will just use
+Once the smiles are loaded, we convert the SMILES into a java object, which can be used to get the molecular descriptors.
+To speed up things we will just use only 10 compounds.

 ~~~